James McAvoy: Early life

-McAvoy was born on 21 April 1979 in Glasgow, to bus-driver-turned-builder James McAvoy Sr. and psychiatric nurse Elizabeth (née Johnstone; died 2018).
+James McAvoy was born on 21 April 1979 in Glasgow, to bus-driver-turned-builder James McAvoy Sr. and psychiatric nurse Elizabeth (née Johnstone; died 2018).
 He was brought up as a Roman Catholic.
-His parents separated when he was seven and divorced when he was eleven.
+His parents separated when he was seven and divorced when he was 11.
 McAvoy's mother suffered from poor health and subsequently sent him to live with his maternal grandparents, Mary and James Johnstone, in the nearby Drumchapel area of Glasgow.
 His mother lived with them intermittently.
 McAvoy has a younger sister named Joy and a younger half-brother named Donald.
-McAvoy confirmed in an interview with The Guardian that both his parents were deceased, but he had not been in contact with his father since childhood.
+He confirmed in an interview with The Guardian that both his parents were deceased, but he had not been in contact with his father since childhood.
 He attended the Catholic St Thomas Aquinas Secondary School in the Jordanhill area of Glasgow and briefly considered joining the priesthood.
-In a 2006 interview, McAvoy said he considered becoming a priest as a child because it seemed to be a way to explore the world via missionary work.
+In a 2006 interview, McAvoy said he considered becoming a priest as a child because it seemed to be a way to explore the world through missionary work.
 During his education, he worked at a local bakery.

 McAvoy applied to join the Royal Navy and had already been accepted when he was also offered a place to study acting at the Royal Scottish Academy of Music and Drama (RSAMD, now the Royal Conservatoire of Scotland).
 After graduating in 2000, he moved to London.